 Like I mentioned, their education is tailored to them.
 Not just in terms of the pace but even down to how they best learn and what they learn as they get older.

 My oldest son loves STEM.
-Any career he’s ever chosen has been related to either science, technology, engineering or math.
-Right now, he’s all about becoming a mechanical engineer.
+Any career he’s ever considered has been related to either science, technology, engineering or math.
+Right now, he’s all about becoming a mechanical engineer or marine biologist.

-Of course, he’s 6.
+Of course, he’s young.
 So that could easily change over time.

 Really when it comes to tailoring, the sky’s the limit.